univ-of-utah-marriott-library-apple/display_manager/README.md

 The `help` option just prints out relevant information, and is interchangeable with `--help`.
 You can give any commands as an argument to `help` (e.g. `display_manager.py help mirroring`), and you can give `help` as an argument to any commands.

-The other commands each have their own usage instructions, which are detailed below.
+The other commands each have their own help instructions, which are detailed below.

 ### Set